Missing Links: 12 Rock And Metal Albums That Never Were

 Korn – Korn Kovers

 Reports of a Korn covers album first started to circulate back in 2004.
 Possible candidates for the project include Head Like A Hole by Nine Inch Nails, Black Sabbath’s Paranoid, Shout At The Devil by Mötley Crüe and Fight The Power by Public Enemy (which actually surfaced on the XXX2: State Of The Union soundtrack back in 2005 with a guest appearance from Xzibit).
-Mentions of the album will occasionally crop up in an interview but there’s still no positive word on a possible release date.
+Mentions of the album will occasionally crop up in interviews, but there’s still no positive word on a possible release date.

-READ THIS: 13 reasons why music videos peaked in 1999
+Read this: 13 reasons why music videos peaked in 1999

 This year is going to be the most jam-packed 12 months of album releases that rock has ever seen.
 Here’s why…